EllieD33/super-duper-enigma/README.md

 npm run storybook
 ```

-This will open Storybook in your browser, where you can interact with them in isolation, explore their properties, and see how they behave in different scenarios.
+This will open Storybook in your browser, where you can interact with the components in isolation, explore their properties, and see how they behave in different scenarios.

 ## 🛠️ Development & Testing